carsonfarmer/blog/content/blog/olympic-cartogram.md

 Date: 2012-08-02 12:18
 Author: cfarmer
 Email: carson.farmer@gmail.com
-Category: Visualisation
+Category: Visualization
-Tags: Cartogram, Olympics, Visualisation
+Tags: Cartogram, Olympics, Visualization
 Slug: olympic-cartogram

-The London 2012 Summer Olympics have generated quite a bit of buzz in terms of visualisations and interesting data analysis.
+The London 2012 Summer Olympics have generated quite a bit of buzz in terms of Visualizations and interesting data analysis.
 In fact, news sites here in the UK are doing all sorts of cools things with Olympic data, and [The Guardian][] has an [entire series][] devoted to Olympic data.
 A colleague of mine also pointed out a [cool graphic][] on [The